-NFL Odds: Patriots Have These Win-Total Lines For Tough Five-Game Stretch
+NESN

 This stretch poses the biggest threat to the Patriots’ hopes for an undefeated regular season or gaining home-field advantage in the playoffs.
 Here’s the oddsmakers’ best attempt at determining how likely and how often the Patriots are to slip in the coming weeks.

 Perhaps just those with money to throw away will wager on the Patriots going winless between Weeks 9 and 14, and the likelihood of New England winning only one game also seems remote.
-Most bets will fall in the three- or four-win range, judging from Drafktings’ lines, while the chances of the Patriots winning out the string also appear pretty good.
+Most bets will fall in the three- or four-win range, judging from DraftKings’ lines, while the chances of the Patriots winning out the string also appear pretty good.

-Patriots head coach Bill Belichick would reprimand his team for looking beyond the next game but he has no such authority over bettors, who might want to back their beliefs over the team’s chances with some of their hard-earned cash.
+Patriots head coach Bill Belichick would reprimand his team for looking beyond the next game, but he has no such authority over bettors, who might want to back their beliefs over the team’s chances with some of their hard-earned cash.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images